ric2b/Vivaldi-browser/chromium/docs/contributing.md

 In addition to the adhering to the [styleguide][cr-styleguide], the following general rules of thumb can be helpful in navigating how to structure changes:

-- **Code in the Chromium project should be in service of code in the Chromium project.** This is important so developers can understand the constraints informing a design decision.
+- **Code in the Chromium project should be in service of other code in the Chromium project.** This is important so developers can understand the constraints informing a design decision.
 Those constraints should be apparent from the scope of code within the boundary of the project and its various repositories.
+In other words, for each line of code, you should be able to find a product in the Chromium repositories that depends on that line of code or else the line of code should be removed.

 - **Code should only be moved to a central location (e.g., //base) when multiple consumers would benefit.** We should resist the temptation to